 We implemented five different classification methods, which can be used depending on the situation:

 Rank based on ANOVA: Performs an ANOVA and arranges variables by ascending p-value.
+The purpose here is to separate discriminant from non-discriminant variables.
+To make things easier for users, variables are ranked by the p values of the ANOVA.
+One could be interested to have a first glance at the discriminant variables and most discriminating ones whatever the number of groups involved in the study.

-Rank based on Kruskal-Wallis: Performs a Kruskal-Wallis rank-sum test and arranges variables by ascending p-value; in case the sample is far from normality.
+Rank based on Kruskal-Wallis: Performs a Kruskal-Wallis rank-sum test and arranges variables by ascending p-value; in case the sample is far from normality or in case of small samples.
+This way of ranking is equivalent to the first mode but adapted for variables whose distribution does not respect conditions required for parametric tests, meaning that variables are ranked by the p values of the Kruskal Wallis analysis.

 Rank based on post-hoc (average): Performs an ANOVA and arranges by decreasing the number of significant p-values per pair and then ascending mean p-value from post-hoc tests.
 The mean p-value can be either arithmetic or geometric, and the user can choose to use only significant p-values to calculate it (this is the default option).
+This mode allows the users to go further in classifying discriminant variables.
+The aim is to target the variables that discriminate the highest number of groups.
+Then, among variables discriminating a same number of groups, we ordered them by the increasing values of the mean of the significant p-values of the post hoc tests (here we have chosen the Tukey test).
+For instance, with 4 discriminant groups among 7, the mean of the 6 p values of the 6 pairs of significantly different samples is computed for each discriminant variable.
+They are then ordered.
+One could then run a PCA on trident or export the dataset with only variables showing differences on the six or five pairs.

 Rank based on post-hoc (pairwise): Performs an ANOVA and then for a given pair, arranges variables by ascending pairwise post-hoc p-value.
+This mode of classification is similar to the former one.
+However, it differs in targeting variables that discriminate groups of interest.
+For instance, it can be used for a study including several species for which two of them overlap when considering traditional dental microwear textures although differences were expected because these two species have different feeding preferences.
+In such a case, trident can select the variables that discriminate the two species at priority.

-Top 3: For each pair of categories, arrange by the number of significant pairwise p-values from Tukey’s HSD, then by the mean of significant p-values.
+Top 3: For each pair of categories, arranged by the number of significant pairwise p-values from Tukey’s HSD, then by the mean of significant p-values.
 The function returns the 3 best-classified variables.
 Because this function makes a new classification for each pair of groups, computation time and length of results increase exponentially as the number of categories goes up.
 Although it remains possible to use this function on any number of categories, we do not recommend using this approach for more than 5 categories (10 pairs).
+In most cases when comparing a few groups, three parameters appear to be the easiest and fastest way to find out which and how variables discriminate the groups.